jeffreydurieux/OSCoffee_RMarkdown/README.md

 # OSCoffee R Markdown repository

-Repository for R Markdown OSCoffee meeting:
+Repository for R Markdown OSCoffee meeting.
+Here are some very basic R markdown files that can be 'knitted' to different formats.

 Demo R markdown files in this repo: